Introduction: Doctor of Optometry (OD)

 - An associate’s degree from a community college in the United States

 Applications are accepted starting July 1 for fall enrollment of the following year.
 Early completion and submission of the application may enhance the prospects for admission, given the current “rolling admissions” process.
-Applicants are notified with a final admission decision 2-3 weeks after participating in the on-campus interview.
+Applicants are notified with an admission decision 2-3 weeks after participating in the on-campus interview.

 - Complete the OptomCAS Universal Application (available online at www.optomcas.org).
 Select Pacific University as one of the schools to which you would like to apply.

-- Take the Optometry Admission Test (OAT).
-Because of OAT registration deadlines, applicants are encouraged to schedule their OAT early.
-An applicant’s most recent set of OAT scores must be no earlier than two years (24 months) prior to the opening of the current OptomCAS sessions in order to be valid.
-Test information is available from Optometry Admission Testing Program, 211 East Chicago Avenue 6th Floor, Chicago, IL 60611,1-800-232-2159, http://www.opted.org/
+- An applicant’s most recent set of OAT scores must be no earlier than two years (24 months) prior to the opening of the current OptomCAS sessions in order to be valid.

-A complete and verified OptomCAS Application, a completed Pacific University Supplemental Application, supporting documents and official OAT scores are required to apply to the Doctor of Optometry program.
-Both applications with supporting documents and official OAT scores must be received in the Office of Graduate Admissions before an application moves forward for review by the Optometry Admissions Committee.
+A complete and verified OptomCAS Application with supporting letters of recommendation and supplemental questions, and official OAT or GRE scores are required to apply to the Doctor of Optometry program.
+Application with supporting documents and official OAT or GRE scores must be received by the Office of Graduate Admissions before an application moves forward for review by the Optometry Admissions Committee.

 - Official transcripts from every college and university attended must be sent directly to OptomCAS.